Buying real estate in Malaysia?

 Can I buy a home in Malaysia as a US citizen in 2026?

-Most American buyers focus on condominiums and serviced apartments in major cities like Kuala Lumpur, Penang, and Johor Bahru because supply is abundant and the approval process tends to be smoother for these property types.
+In practice, most American buyers in Malaysia purchase condominiums or serviced apartments in major urban centers like Kuala Lumpur, Penang, or Johor Bahru, because supply is abundant in those segments and state-consent approvals tend to be smoother than for landed properties or niche land categories.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Malaysia.